tepoltlab/RhithroLoxo_DE/README.md

 ### How to analyses in R within a jupyter notebook on interactive node

 Running the downstream differential expression and associated analyses interactively is great for fine-tuning code and exploring the data.
-As such, I chose to perform this analysis from within jupyter notebooks instead of writing a .R script to be executed within the Snakemake pipeline.
-DESeq2 is performed in a notebook  called `DESeq2_RhithroLoxo.ipynb`, WGCNA analysis in `WGCNA.ipynb`, and `GO_MWU` in `WGCNA.ipynb`.
+As such, I chose to perform this analysis from within jupyter notebooks instead of writing .R scripts to be executed within the Snakemake pipeline.
+DESeq2 is performed in a notebook  called `DESeq2_RhithroLoxo.ipynb`, WGCNA analysis in `WGCNA.ipynb`, and `GO_MWU` in `GO_MWU.ipynb`.
 They all can be found in the `jupyter_notebooks/` directory within this repo.
 To harness the computational power of Poseidon (more RAM, multithreading, etc.), I launched the jupyter notebooks from within an interactive session on a compute node, instead of from one of the two login nodes.
 All of the notebooks operate within the `deseq2` conda environment in the `envs/` directory.
-Big thanks to Harriet Alexander for providing the instructions on her [blog](https://alexanderlabwhoi.github.io/post/2019-03-08_jpn_slurm/) for running jupyter notebook from within interactive SLURM sessions!
+Big thanks to Harriet Alexander for providing the instructions for this on her [blog](https://alexanderlabwhoi.github.io/post/2019-03-08_jpn_slurm/).

 From within the main directory, lauch an interactive session on a compute node and activate the `deseq2` environment.
 (If you haven't already, use the `deseq2.yaml` file provided in `envs/` directory for creating the deseq2 conda environment within your home directory on the cluster, i.e.`conda env create -f envs/deseq2.yaml`.)